rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 This binding integrates Viessmann heating devices using the [Viessmann API](https://developer.viessmann.com/start.html).
 It provides information similar to what you can get through the ViCare mobile app.

+Please note this binding is unofficial and not endorsed by Viessmann in any way.

 Supported Devices
 ----------------